MESH-Research/invenio-stats-dashboard/README.md

 ### Menu configuration

-The following configuration variables control the menu integration:
+The following configuration variables control the menu integration for the global dashboard:

 ```python
 STATS_DASHBOARD_MENU_ENABLED = True